HLTSingapore/Emotional-Speech-Data/README.md

 The ESD can be downloaded here: [ESD](https://drive.google.com/file/d/1SKwBUcyi-k6M4mficmcJcTFqMhmcaYIy/view?usp=sharing)

 # Paper

+If you are using this dataset, please kindly cite this [paper](https://arxiv.org/abs/2010.14794):
 ```
 @misc{zhou2020seen,
       title={Seen and Unseen emotional style transfer for voice conversion with a new emotional speech dataset},